Coast Guard Fraternization Policies: What You Need to Know

 Romantic relationships between chief petty officers (E-7/8/9) and junior enlisted personnel (E-4 and below) are unacceptable.

-Coast Guard policy prohibits the following relationships or conduct, regardless of rank, grade, or position of the persons involved:
+In addition, Coast Guard policy prohibits the following relationships or conduct, regardless of rank, grade, or position of the persons involved:

-- Engaging in sexually intimate behavior aboard any Coast Guard vessel, or in any Coast Guard-controlled workplace.
+- Engaging in sexually intimate behavior aboard any Coast Guard vessel or in any Coast Guard-controlled workplace

-- Personal and romantic relationships between instructors at training commands and students.
+- Personal and romantic relationships between instructors at training commands and students

 Acceptable vs. Unacceptable Relationships

-Examples of acceptable personal relationships:
+Examples of acceptable personal relationships include:

-- Two crewmembers going to an occasional movie, dinner, concert, or another social event.
+- Two crewmembers going to an occasional movie, dinner, concert, or another social event

-- Members jogging or participating in wellness or recreational activities together.
+- Members jogging or participating in wellness or recreational activities together

-Examples of unacceptable relationships:
+Examples of unacceptable relationships include:

-- Supervisors and subordinates in private business together.
+- Supervisors and subordinates in private business together

-- Supervisors and subordinates in a romantic relationship.
+- Supervisors and subordinates in a romantic relationship

-- Supervisors and subordinates gambling together.
+- Supervisors and subordinates gambling together

-- Members lending or borrowing money for profit or benefit of any kind.
+- Members lending or borrowing money for profit or benefit of any kind

-- Giving or receiving gifts, except gifts of nominal value on special occasions.
+- Giving or receiving gifts, except gifts of nominal value on special occasions

-- Changing duty rosters or work schedules to the benefit of one or more members in a relationship when other members of the command are not afforded the same consideration.
+- Changing duty rosters or work schedules to the benefit of one or more members in a relationship when other members of the command are not afforded the same consideration

-The custom of the Service accepts officer/enlisted marriages which occur before the officer receives a commission.
-Lawful marriage between an officer and enlisted service member does not create a presumption of misconduct or fraternization.
+The service prohibits romantic relationships outside of marriage between officers and enlisted personnel.
+On the other hand, the service accepts officer/enlisted marriages which occur before the officer receives a commission.
+Lawful marriage between an officer and an enlisted service member does not create a presumption of misconduct or fraternization.
 However, misconduct, including fraternization, is neither excused nor mitigated by subsequent marriage.

 Responsibility for Avoiding Unacceptable Relationships

 Personnel finding themselves involved in or contemplating unacceptable relationships should report the situation and seek early resolution from their supervisor, commanding officer, officer-in-charge, command enlisted advisor, or Coast Guard chaplain.
 Any potential conflict with Coast Guard policy should be addressed promptly.

 Resolving Unacceptable Relationships

-Nonjudicial punishment or courts-martial may address fraternization or other unlawful or prohibited relationships or conduct.
+Disciplinary Action.
+Non-judicial punishment or courts-martial may address fraternization or other unlawful or prohibited relationships or conduct.